29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: Windows, Mac, iOS, Android

-Based on Chromium, Avast Secure Browser focuses on internet security and privacy.
-It automatically blocks ads and trackers that increase webpage load time, and stops websites from identifying you based on your unique browser profile.
+Built on the Chromium platform, Avast Secure Browser prioritizes internet security and privacy.
+It blocks ads and trackers to enhance webpage loading speed and prevents websites from identifying you based on your browser profile.

 Pros